Yue-Chen-YC/reading-log/_posts/2025-06-15-summer-2025-reading-log.md

 ## Method
 Adopts the method used by Gruter et al. (2020), to examine the processing of Mandarin sortal classifiers in Mandarin adult HSs living in a society where English is the dominant language, and aims to address two research questions:
 1. At the group level, what are the performance patterns of Mandarin-English HSs on an eye-tracking task examining Mandarin sortal classifiers?
 What is the status of classifiers as grammatical (-G, +G) and semantic cues (-S, +S) in HSs' mental grammars and sentence processing?
 2. How do individual-level bilingual language experience factors modulate HSs' performances?

+Tests
+- Visual World Eye-tracking
+- LSBQ questionnaire
+- Elicited production
+- Listening: HSK Level 2
 ## Analyses

 ## Results